rgalvan77/ap/curriculum/1/notes/index.md

 * We learned that, thanks to many layers of abstraction and those who came before us, we can easily write programs that are ultimately just binary, 0s and 1s.
 * Problem solving can be described as taking some inputs (a problem) and using an algorithm to process some outputs (a solution) based on the input and/or existing internal values.
+* A decision problem is a problem with a yes/no answer  (e.g., is there a path from A to B?).
+An optimization problem is a problem with the goal of finding the "best" solution among many (e.g., what is the shortest path from A to B?).
 * Computers represent inputs and outputs with lots of bits, binary digits, 0s and 1s, that are on or off.
 And with enough of those bits, we can represent not only larger numbers, but text, images, and video.
 * And there can be different algorithms that can solve the same problem, but with different running times.
 * We can write down algorithms more precisely with pseudocode, and along the way use concepts like functions, loops, and conditions.
   * With the help of volunteers from the audience, we make peanut butter and jelly sandwiches from ingredients, though each of us interpreted the instructions differently!
 * It turns out, we (as humans) naturally make assumptions and abstractions when following instructions or even pseudocode.
 But as we saw in Scratch, and as we will see in C, we won't be able to do that anymore, and will have to think more carefully about the steps and cases that our programs will need to handle.
   * With Scratch, we were able to leverage the work done by the folks at MIT, who created the blocks, and sprites, to make programs of our own.
 And we too made custom blocks like the `cough` function, that was a layer of abstraction of our own.
+* Knowledge of existing algorithms can help in constructing new ones

 ## C